NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 “Ukraine now faces a brutality which we haven’t seen in Europe since the Second World War,” Stoltenberg said.

-Russia's invasion has prompted Sweden and Finland to abandon their long-held nonaligned status and apply to join NATO.
-But they are being blocked by Turkish President Recep Tayyip Erdogan, who has insisted that he will only allow the Nordic pair to enter if they change their stance on Kurdish rebel groups that Turkey considers terrorists.
+Russia’s invasion has also prompted Sweden and Finland to abandon their long-held nonaligned status and apply to join NATO.
+But they are being blocked by Turkish President Recep Tayyip Erdogan , who has insisted that he will only allow the Nordic pair to enter if they change their stance on Kurdish rebel groups that Turkey considers terrorists.

-Stoltenberg said “we hope to make progress” on the issue in Madrid — but that was far from certain.
+Stoltenberg said “we hope to make progress” on the issue in Madrid.

 Diplomats and leaders from the three countries have held a flurry of talks in an attempt to break the impasse.
 The three countries’ leaders are due to meet in Madrid alongside Stoltenberg on Tuesday.